ZOO Market Warsaw 005

 ZOO Market: A Modern Vintage Affair (on hiatus)

-On the right bank of the Vistula River, nestled in the historic Praga district and a stone’s throw from the Old Town, lies ZOO Market.
-Named for its proximity to the neighboring zoo and bear terrarium (reflected in its quirky logo featuring bears), this market is Warsaw’s newest addition to the flea market scene.
+ZOO Market is located on the right bank of the Vistula River, nestled in the historic Praga district and just a stone’s throw from the Old Town.
+Named after the neighbouring zoo and bear terrarium (as reflected in its quirky logo featuring bears), this market is the newest addition to Warsaw’s flea market scene.

-The ZOO Market is a treasure trove for those who enjoy mid-century modern design, vintage clothing, antique books, vinyl records, toys, home decor, and unique Warsaw souvenirs.
-Every weekend, rain or shine, some 60 stalls overflow with goods from the 1950s to the 1970s, offering a nostalgic journey through time.
+It is a treasure trove for anyone interested in mid-century modern design, vintage clothing, antique books, vinyl records, toys, home décor and unique Warsaw souvenirs.
+Every weekend, rain or shine, around 60 stalls are filled with goods from the 1950s to the 1970s, offering visitors a nostalgic journey through time.

-Its strategic location next to the Dworzec Wileński metro station makes the ZOO Market a popular spot for locals and tourists alike.
-Visitors flock here not only for the bargains, but also to enjoy the relaxed atmosphere of the market.
-Whether you’re looking for a unique gift, a piece of decor to add character to your home, or simply to immerse yourself in the local culture, ZOO Market is the perfect destination.
+The ZOO Market’s strategic location next to the Dworzec Wileński metro station makes it a popular spot for locals and tourists alike.
+Visitors flock here not only for the bargains, but also to enjoy the market’s relaxed atmosphere.
+Whether you’re looking for a unique gift or a decorative item to add character to your home, or simply want to immerse yourself in the local culture, ZOO Market is the perfect destination.

 Address: Aleja Solidarności 55, 03-402 Warszawa, Poland.